danielliao11/commons-util/README.md

 - ArrayUtil: Some useful array utilities for Java's arrary[], and some of them likes Python's list.
 - ConvertUtil: Some Conversation utilities.
 - DateFormat: Thread-Safe date formatter.
+- JsonUtil: Some useful json utilities, convert xxx to json.
 - MathUtil: Some math utilities of high-precision calculation and max, min calculation.
 - StringUtil: Some String utilities.
 - Wait for other utilities.